f-oracle/js-project-calculator/README.md

-#js-project-calculator
+**js-project-calculator**
 Iphone Inspired Calculator This calculator project is inspired by the iconic design and functionality of the iphone calculator app. it aims to provide a similar user experience while adding some unique features and customization options

-Features Intuitive Interface : the calculator interface closely resembles the familiar layout of the iphone calculator, making it easy for users to navigate and use Basic Arithmetic Operations : Perform addition, subtraction, multiplication, and division with ease.
+**Features Intuitive Interface** : the calculator interface closely resembles the familiar layout of the iphone calculator, making it easy for users to navigate and use Basic Arithmetic Operations : Perform addition, subtraction, multiplication, and division with ease.
 Scientific Functions : includes common scientific functions such as square root, exponentiation,percentage,trigonometric functions, Compound interest and more.
 Memory Functions : Store and Recall numbers using memory functions like M+,M-,MR and MC.
 Customization Options :Customize the apperance of the calculator with different themes and color schemes.

-Usage
+**Usage**

-Clone the repository to your local machine: git clone https://github.com/f-oracle/js-project-calculator.git Open the index.html file in your web browser.
+**Clone the repository to your local machine**: git clone https://github.com/f-oracle/js-project-calculator.git Open the index.html file in your web browser.
 Start performing calculations just luke you would on your iPhone Calculator Demo #link-to-demo